seed-hypermedia/mintter/README.md

 Backend is a long-running program that lives on user's local machine.
 It handles all the p2p networking, IPFS and Lightning Network stuff.
 It exposes the gRPC API for frontend to use.

+### Submodules

+Some of the third-party projects we are using are included as submodules into this repository.
+This makes it easier for us to contribute upstream.
+We use [git-subtrac](https://github.com/apenwarr/git-subtrac) to mitigate many of the quirks of submodules.
+But try to get used to run
+`git pull --recurse-subdmodules` to avoid some headaches :)